-The Equality, Diversity and Inclusion (EDI) working group, which includes two Trustees and reports directly to the Board, held several meetings in 2023 and progressed a number of workstreams.
-In 2022 a data collection exercise aimed at helping BAUS to understand the diversity of BAUS was piloted with all those holding leadership roles within BAUS.
-Current data shows that 69% of BAUS Committee members are male and 31% are female, the GMC Specialist Register for Urology shows that 86% of urologists are male and 14% female.
-There is an insufficient volume of data to support further reporting at this time.
+The Widening Participation Working Group, which includes two Trustees and reports directly to the Board, held several meetings in 2024 and progressed a number of workstreams.
+Data collection is an ongoing priority to help BAUS understand the diversity of the membership and those holding leadership roles within BAUS.
+Currently BAUS have collected 51% of active members' data.
+BAUS Committee Members' current data shows that 31% are female and 69% are male.